 Lake Washington Institute of Technology is among your best bets if you want to study Horticulture.
 The area of Kirkland, Washington, is satisfactory for college students who favor a more tranquil, suburban place.

-The program with the most undergraduates signed up for at Lake Washington Institute of Technology is nursing.
 Lake Washington Institute of Technology has a remarkable student-to-faculty ratio of 12:1, so learners should have a lot of opportunities to network with their professors.
+Lake Washington Institute of Technology grads have about $22,224 of student loans on average.
+Which is lower than the U.S. average of $28,547.
 Want to learn more about Lake Washington Institute of Technology's campus?
 Have a virtual tour.

 It is hard to find a better school than Washington State University if you want to study Horticulture.
 With over 20,000 undergraduates, this school is among the largest schools in the nation.

-This school is a great decision for criminal justice & corrections majors.
-Graduates earn incomes that are at the top of their field.
 78.0% of freshman students come back for their sophomore year of school.
+Parents, you will be happy to find out Washington State University features a relatively low crime rate.
 View a few school videos to discover what is happening on campus.